ShoutboxNET/Resend-demo/README.md

 ## What is Resend?

 Resend is another email API service that allows developers to send emails programmatically.
-It provides a straightforward API for sending emails with basic features like subject, text, and recipient management.
+It provides a straightforward API for sending emails.

 ## Seamless Switch from Resend to Shoutbox.net